Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 Im a Hvy Non sharing 1x Yumeshipper Doubles dni or IWVEC . w / other yumeshippers + Other 1x1 yumeshippers MAY c+h w me if im 1x1 or any character but maybe just iwvec or dont mention the yumeshipping part, then idm!.  .

 I am now a bit uncomf with other 1x1 kins and if you claim to be his 1# fan . i prefer if you dni / iwvec unless i knew you before . and or feel comf with you .
-No excuses on calling yourself his 1# fan i WILL hide you perm ./ for 24h
+No excuses on calling yourself his 1# fan i WILL hide you perm ./ for 24h , IM ALSO a aubree Fiction kin + Aubree irl dbles can either . iwec or..dni :( soz! selective sharing fictionkin with aubree tho as long as i think your cool and your fine ok? . ok.!!

 Also Yes i am a minor but im extremely  desensitized to most things so you can absolutely have serious conversations around me or with me and i wouldnt mind hell i even like those conversations ...  **BUT** Do not be weird. and mind yourself to not say anything weird towards me [if your older then me aka above 17 or mostly 18+] Your a weirdo if you do so .

 i cant believe im saying this but please do not get romantic feelings for me no matter how close you are to my age. i say this because countless friendships of mine had ended up by my friend confessing and its really upseting since im just not looking for that.
+DO.
+NOT.
+ASK.
+ME.
+OUT.
+FLIRTING IN JOKES IS OKAY!
+DO NOT BE SERIOUS.

 ⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱⊷⋇⋇⊶⊰❣⊱⊷⋇ ⋇⊶⊰❣⊱
 <img width="687" height="417" alt="image" src="https://github.com/user-attachments/assets/4ef796ab-56cd-4186-9425-d372c71a45c6" />

 # Favorite characters .
- - Absolute on top are of course 1x1x1x1 and telamon ehe along with shedletsky ₍^⸝⸝> ·̫ <⸝⸝ ^₎ Hacklord Including 2x2 - Azure, Two time, Jane doe, Amarah - aswell as C00lkid - Noli .
+ - Absolute on top are of course 1x1x1x1 and telamon along with shedletsky  and of course AUBREE!!! ₍^⸝⸝> ·̫ <⸝⸝ ^₎ Hacklord Including 2x2 - Azure, Two time,Jane doe, Amarah - aswell as C00lkid - Noli .
 Dyrroth, Argus, Helcurt, Broken spawn, pursuer [4saken ver sorry DoD fans.].
 Yi xi.
 AUBREE !! +Jxdx1 ! , Datagen
 Do not have many characters im uncomf with or rather hate really.
 # Ship information -
 **First of all the ships i like / love** -Nosferatu x Spectre 𓍢ִ໋🌷͙֒Noob666 <3 💤 Johnjane,💤 Brightsky i prefer brightTelamon but there both the same anyways basically,💤 Azuretime, 💤Burgericecream [007n7 x 008o8],💤 Carmilla x cecilion💫, Alpha x Angela. 💫 Hacklord n brighteyes -💫 Hacklord x telamon 💫 Uzi x N -.
 And Pr3ttybluudud  .˚ ༘ ೀ⋆｡˚Bassie x Cocoa